 Yes of course.
 The rally creates a lot of media attention, but we welcome all the help we can get.
 Your social media networks are also very important to the rally.
 Confirmed teams will get hints and tips about getting media coverage and how to maximise social media exposure.

-Are the teams covered under your or the Cancer Council’s Public Liability Insurance for fundraising activities?
+Are the teams covered under your or Cancer Council’s Public Liability Insurance?

 If we have a business or an individual who provides a cheque donation which we deposit on their behalf, how do they get the tax receipt?